 - Splash Pads – we did 2 of the cities best splash pads; Millenium Park and Lansdowne

-- Wadding Pools – we visited 2 wadding pools in our neighborhood, several times during the summer.
+- Wadding Pools – we visited 2 wadding pools in our neighbourhood, several times during the summer.
 Not all wadding pools are created equally though, so keep looking if you don’t like yours

 - Rideau Hall